 I love the whimsy behind metal jewelry with inspiration stamped on it.
-"Dream" and "wish" and "believe" and some other encouraging words, and short Bible verses (or portions of verses, such as "Be still"), are always popular choices for meaningful stamped jewelry, reminding us to slow down, relax, leap, let go.
+“Dream” and “wish” and “believe” and some other encouraging words, and short Bible verses (or portions of verses, such as “Be still”), are always popular choices for metal stamping meaningful jewelry, reminding us to slow down, relax, leap, let go.

 Metal stamping is such an easy, effective way to add personality and sentiment to your handcrafted jewelry.
 A few years ago, I ordered a sterling silver guitar-pick blank from Beaducation for my cousin’s son for Christmas.
 He’s an awesome musician and a super sweet boy, so I knew he’d appreciate the sentiment of having his initials stamped on one side and those of his dad (my beloved cousin, who had died a few years before) on the other side.
 It was a big hit with the whole family, and I know it brings him happiness whenever he uses it.
 I love hearing him play, and I hope it reminds him to never stop making music.

 Photos: Michael Richardson.

 If you’re new to metal stamping, you can learn how to make stamped metal jewelry with this fun little stamped-jewelry tutorial by Sara Richardson, a frequent contributor to Jewelry Making Daily and Step-by-Step Wire Jewelry magazine.
 Sara took a guitar class with a great group of people and wanted to make them all a personalized, meaningful (and practical) piece of guitar-pick jewelry.
 Here’s how she did it.